Nursing Home and Institutional Resident Rights Under the New Jersey Bill of Rights Laws

 - Providing a written statement of services provided by the nursing home.

 The Bill of Rights for Residents of Assisted Living Residences is comprehensive.
 I have highlighted its provisions for you as follows:

 - To receive a written statement of resident rights and any regulations established by the facility.

-- To receive prior to, or at the time of admission, and afterwards, an admission agreement that complies with all applicable laws and describes the services provided and the related charges.
+- To receive prior to, or at the time of admission, and afterward, an admission agreement that complies with all applicable laws and describes the services provided and the related charges.